Samiksha0924/AI-Code-Assistant/README.md

 App runs on http://localhost:3000

-## How to Use
+## System Architecture
-1. Open the app
+1. User sends a chat message through the frontend.
-2. Type "let’s code" in chat
+2. Backend server processes the request using Node.js.
-3. Select Python
+3. If the user triggers "let’s code", the system loads the Monaco code editor.
-4. Write code
+4. Code execution requests are sent to the backend API.
-5. Click Validate or Run
+5. Python environment executes the code securely with timeout protection.
-6. View output
+6. Execution results are returned to the frontend output panel.

 ## References
 - React.js